mohidqx/BDEFTP/README.md

 ## Example Output

-The script will send a message to the Telegram bot with the following format:
+The script will let you see data in your terminal
 ```
 country : City-Region-Country
 ID : UniqueID OSInfo